 I am obliged to report that which is reported, but not to believe it.

 My research involves collecting reports about hybrids, especially hybrids involving mammals or birds, and making them available as part of a compendium of information that I have long been gathering on the topic of hybridization.
 Over the years, I have found some very strange hybrids seriously reported in the news.

-This page is a collection bucket for some of the most way-out reports I've run across.
+This page collects some of the most way-out reports I've run across.
 It quotes from old newspapers certain bizarre reports about alleged very, very strange hybrids.
 Though the tone of these reports is that of nonfiction, the mere fact of their publication should not in any way be taken as a guarantee that the creatures they describe ever actually existed.
 These tales appear here merely as a matter of record, for the sake of completeness.
 For, as John Amos Comenius once said, “A diligent scholar is like a bee who takes honey from many different flowers and stores it in his hive.”
-I’m gathering the literature on hybridization, the accounts quoted below are part of the literature.
+I’m gathering the literature on hybridization, and the accounts quoted below are part of the literature.
 Personally, in the case of very strange hybrids, I begin to believe in their existence only when I see that there are multiple cases of the same type of hybrid attested by independent witnesses.